NM-Games/super-splash-bros-2/README.md

 - When respawning, players have 5 seconds of spawn protection.
 During this period, they cannot take damage or lose lives.

 ## Fish
 The fish is the new item box in Super Splash Bros 2.
-However, fish only give you your superpower.
+However, fish only give you your power-up.
-- Players have to collide for about 0.9 seconds with a fish in order to get their superpower available.
+- Players have to collide for about 0.9 seconds with a fish in order to get their power-up available.
 - Fish spawn every 15 to 36 seconds, depending on how many players were in the lobby at game start.
 - A fish spawn begins with the fish teleporting between the left and right sides of the water, and shortly after it will jump into the air.
 - Fish remain in the air for 8 seconds.
 If the fish has not been fully claimed yet, it will fall down into the water again.
 - Firing a rocket on a fish may result in some instant karma.

-## Superpowers
+## Power-ups
-More superpowers have been added in Super Splash Bros 2.
-Below are all currently available superpowers:
+More power-ups have been added in Super Splash Bros 2.
+Below are all currently available power-ups:
 - **Squash**
   Performing a squash will cause the player to move to the ground very fast.
 Once the player hits the ground, it will create a shockwave, moving other players out of the way.
 All players, including the performer, will take damage as well.
-  - This superpower requires the player to be in the air, otherwise it will not activate.
+  - This power-up requires the player to be in the air, otherwise it will not activate.
   - [+] Other players get seriously damaged and pushed away from the performer.
   - [-] The performer will even get more damage from the fall.
   - [-] There is a small chance that the performer will phase through a platform, causing them to fall into water, wasting their squash.
 - **Shield**
   Shields protect the performer from enemy attacks.
 Shields can be recognized by a black and white circle around a player.
-This superpower lasts for 10 seconds.
+This power-up lasts for 10 seconds.
   - [+] Shields protect players against any kind of damage, and they also prevent the knockback.
   - [-] Shields do not protect players against falling into water, unlike spawn protection.
   - [-] Shields significantly slow down players.
 - **Invisibility**
   Makes the performer invisible for all players!
 The performer itself will remain slightly visible on their own device.
-This superpower also lasts for 10 seconds.
+This power-up also lasts for 10 seconds.
   > In Local mode, the performer will become completely invisible because everyone plays on the same device.
 Be extra careful with your movements!
   - [+] No one can see you (coming).
   - [-] Other projectiles fired by you will not become invisible.